angular/angular/src/lib/progress-bar/progress-bar.md

-`<md-progress-bar>` is a horizontal progress-bar for indicating progress and activity.
+`<mat-progress-bar>` is a horizontal progress-bar for indicating progress and activity.

 <!-- example(progress-bar-overview) -->